Community College Students

 Complete Franklin’s admission application quickly and easily online.
 Transfer credit will not be evaluated for acceptance until you’ve applied for admission.

 3. Send us your transcripts

 Get an official transfer credit evaluation by requesting that your official transcripts from your previous schools be sent to Franklin for review.

 4. Finish your bachelor’s degree at Franklin

 Once your community college credit evaluation is complete and your credits are transferred, you’ll be ready to earn your bachelor’s degree from Franklin.
-Take your bridge courses at your local community college or Franklin, and then finish your bachelor’s degree coursework onsite or online with Franklin.
+Take your bridge courses at your local community college or Franklin, and then finish your bachelor’s degree coursework with Franklin.